 According to the Bureau of Labor Statistics, 16.5 million people rely on contingent or alternative work arrangements for their income.1 Often referred to as the “gig economy,” these nontraditional or contingent work arrangements include independent contractors, on-call and temp agency workers, and those who sign up for on-demand labor through smartphone apps.

-If you are a contingent worker, you need to pay close attention to your finances in order to make up for any gaps in earnings that may occur between jobs.
+If you are a contingent worker, you need to pay close attention to your finances in a gig economy in order to make up for any gaps in earnings that may occur between jobs.
 In addition, you’ll have to plan ahead for health-care costs, taxes, and saving for retirement, since you will have to shoulder these expenses on your own.
 The following are some tips for managing your money in a gig economy.

 Prepare for slower periods between jobs